-- that shortlisted candidates (not others para 216 should be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.
-Advice: maybe helpful to include examples or reference list in KCSIE Para 217 - that applicants should be asked to sign a declaration confirming the information they have provided is true and that approach where the signature is electronic Para 218 - the purpose and implications of the self-declaration Para 219 - how candidates are shortlisted by at least two people who will consider/look for any inconsistencies, gaps in employment and reasons given for them and all potential concerns Para 220 consider conducting online searches (of shortlisted candidates) as part of due diligence - to help identify any incidents or issues that have happened, and are publicly available online, the school may explore any issues or concerns with the applicant at interview.
-This should also be stated in the recruitment policy so candidates are aware they will be undertaken.
-Para 221
+- that shortlisted candidates (not others para 221-222 should be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children. - that applicants should be asked to sign a declaration confirming the information they have provided is true and that approach where the signature is electronic Para 223 - the purpose and implications of the self-declaration Para 224 - how candidates are shortlisted by at least two people who will consider/look for any inconsistencies, gaps in employment and reasons given for them and all potential concerns Para 225 - consider conducting online searches (of shortlisted candidates) as part of due diligence to help identify any incidents or issues that have happened, and are publicly available online, the school may explore any issues or concerns with the applicant at interview.
+Para 226

-Employment history and references Para 222-224
+5 Employment history and references Para 227-229